Constant scalar curvature K\"ahler metrics on rational surfaces: Introduction

 Our algebraic methods can only give a partial answer to the following question: \begin{question} Which projective rational surfaces are totally unstable? \end{question}

 \begin{theorem} Let $\mathbb F_n$ be the $n$-th Hirzebruch surface and let $S\rightarrow \mathbb F_n$ be the blow-up at any point.
 Then $S$ does not admit a cscK metric in any K\"ahler class.
 Moreover $\mathbb F_n$ does not admit a cscK metric if $n>0$.
 In particular, if $S$ is a rational surface with $\rk(\Pic(S))\leqslant 3$ and $S\neq \mathbb P^2$, $\mathbb P^1\times \mathbb P^1$, then $S$ is a totally unstable manifold.
-Moreover, $\StabK(S)=\emptyset$. \end{theorem} The case of Hirzebruch surfaces seems to have already been known to experts (see \cite[Remark 1]{Apostolov-Calderbank-Gauduchon-Tonnesen-Friedman-Extremal-Kahler-projective-bundles}) via the Matsushima-Lichn\'erowicz obstruction.
+Moreover, $\StabK(S)=\emptyset$. \end{theorem} The case of Hirzebruch surfaces seems to have already been known to experts (see \cite[Remark 1]{Fourauthors-Extremal-projective-bundles}) via the Matsushima-Lichn\'erowicz obstruction.
 We give a new proof using the Ross-Thomas notion of destabilising slope test-configurations \cite{RossThomas1}.
 On the other hand, the proof when $\rk(\Pic(S))=3$ relies on the Matsushima-Lichn\'erowicz obstruction.
-In \S\ref{section:preliminaries} we recall these constructions and in \S\ref{section:proofs} we apply them to prove our results after giving a summary of the geometry of Hirzebruch surfaces.
+In Section \S\ref{section:preliminaries} we recall these constructions and in Section \S\ref{section:proofs} we apply them to prove our results after giving a summary of the geometry of Hirzebruch surfaces.

 While Theorem \ref{theorem:low-rank} is not likely to give a complete answer to Question \ref{que:empty-AmpK} for rational surfaces, it is the more general statement we can hope to prove in relation to the rank of the Picard group.
-Indeed, every del Pezzo surface $S$ with $\mathrm{rk}(\Pic(S))\geqslant 4$ has a K\"ahler-Einstein metric a no non-zero holomorphic vector field when $\mathrm{rk}(\Pic(S))\geqslant 5$.
+Indeed, every del Pezzo surface $S$ with $\mathrm{rk}(\Pic(S))\geqslant 4$ has a K\"ahler-Einstein metric.
 Furthermore, the blow-up of $S$ at finitely many points has a constant scalar curvature K\"ahler metric by a result of Arezzo and Pacard \cite{Arezzo-Pacard-blow-up}.
 Nevertheless, the Matsushima-Lich\'erowicz obstruction seems to be too coarse to detect all totally unstable manifolds.
-Therefore the following question arises naturally: \begin{question} Is there any totally unstable manifold $X$ with reductive $\mathrm{Aut}^0(X)$? \end{question}
+Therefore the following question arises naturally: \begin{question} Is there any totally unstable manifold $X$ rational and with reductive $\mathrm{Aut}^0(X)$? \end{question}

 We expect most manifolds to be at some point in between strongly totally unstable manifolds and strong Calabi dream manifolds, but no \emph{explicit} descriptions of $\StabK(S)$ are known beyond some simple cases such as toric varieties and some partial results on smooth del Pezzo surfaces \cite{Cheltsov-JMG-stable-del-pezzos, Cheltsov-JMG-unstable-del-pezzos}.